2017-2018 NHL Preview: Vancouver Canucks

 In this 31 part series, I will be working my way back from 31st to 1st in my projected 2017-2018 standings.
-Second up are the Vancouver Canucks who are in their 48th year as a franchise.
-They have not made the playoffs in the last three seasons finishing 2nd to last in the Western Conference the last two years.
+Fourth up are the Canucks who are 7 years removed from a Stanley Cup finals loss to the Boston Bruins, they have since made the playoffs 3 of the last 6 years but more recently have missed the playoffs the last 2 years.

 Pacific Division Standings: 7th